Where to Stay in Milan: A Neighbourhood Guide

-Brera is often considered to be the best area to stay in Milan, thanks to its central location and possibly picture-perfect postcard charm.
+Brera is often considered top of the list of where to stay in Milan, thanks to its central location and possibly picture-perfect postcard charm.
 It’s been something of a victim of its own success with the touristification of the restaurants around its namesake museum.
 However, you can still spot glimmers of the neighbourhood’s old soul, and some of the city’s best design boutiques, towards the north in the now popular Moscova area.

-Cap your night off with a fabulous cocktail at Cinc.
+Opt for a nightcap before heading back to your expertly styled Plum Guide Milan home with a fabulous cocktail at Cinc.
 Here, experience mixologists work their magic on a range of modern and classic cocktails within a somehow fancy yet laid back setting.

 Magenta & Sempione

 If you’re looking for where to stay in Milan that brings together convenience, elegance and greenery, the area around the vast and central Parco Sempione is the perfect fit.
 Hugging its west side are the discretely upscale streets of Magenta whereas the north side is more hip and modern.